kown2801/CDMFT/README.md

 and move it to the "lib" directory.
 Then rename it **libopenblas.a**.
 So you should have a file at ${HOME}/local/lib called libopenblas.a (where ${HOME} is your home directory).

-Then you have to copy the "cblas.h", "f77blas.h", "lapacke_mangling.h", "openblas_config.h" files into a "openblas" folder in the include folder.
-Those files are located at the root of the OpenBlas folder.

 II.
 Installing Json_spirit

 Again in the local folder, type :